MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 - *Handle concurrent messages.* When receiving messages from a queue, ensure that your system is designed to handle multiple messages concurrently.
 Set the maximum concurrent calls to 1 so a separate consumer handles each message.

-- *Disable prefetching.* Disable message prefetching of messages so consumers fetching messages only when they're ready.
+- *Disable prefetching.* Disable message prefetching of messages so consumers fetch messages only when they're ready.

 - *Use reliable message processing modes.* Use a reliable processing mode, such as PeekLock (or its equivalent), that automatically retries messages that fail processing.
 This mode enhances reliability over deletion-first methods.
 If one worker fails to handle a message, another must be able to process it without errors, even if the message is processed multiple times.